 Let me be clear: I do not like certain aspects of the site either and for sure am ever vigilant in case things change.
 And not professing to be an expert in digital marketing either….but am pretty successful in my field and think am brighter than the average bear.

-Ok, rinse and repeat.
-According to my intel, only the professional can tag their photos.
-The editorial staff can do it also but usually this is when it is in a featured story.
-So YES they make money off of you and NO they do not cut you in for any of the profits.
+So YES they make money off of you and NO they do not cut you in for any of the profits nor your photographer.
 Not unusual here for a for profit business to only consider THEIR needs and success and not MINE.
-This smacks of the gimme generation…GOOD LORD PEOPLE this is a business and you have a CHOICE to not participate.
-It would be awesome if they would make it so that designers could make money on the photos they provide but how about if they simply send me a check every month for just being the cool chick that I am.
-Right???
-Let’s keep it real.
+It would be awesome if they would make it so that designers could make money on the photos they provide but this is not a business reality right now and not sure it ever will be- but one can hope.

 Yeah yeah…I would prefer to be able to exit stage left if I chose and take my

-toys photos home with me but sadly this is 2015 and people are way smarter than that and no can do.
-This is probably the biggest lament to me and agree with my design brethren that it sucks.
-Not unusual but does suck.
+toys photos home with me.
+This is probably the biggest lament to me and agree would be better to be able to leave without a hassle.
+Not unusual but does kind of stink.
 SO WHAT DO I DO ABOUT IT?
 I never add projects until after published in print OR I know they are unlikely to be picked up OR I only post second tier photos of a hot project.
 Teasers I call them.
 I have plenty of work to choose from to populate my profile with pictures that represent my firm.

 Thank you and we welcome comments.
 Good, bad, ugly.
 Just do not use more than 5 curse words and you can stay in my club.
 Ok, max 7.
 But after than I gotta kick you to the curb.
 Ain’t got time for that.